A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Methodological Development

 The Expectation-Maximization (EM) algorithm~\citep{dempsteretal77,MclachlanandKrishnan08} iteratively maximizes $\E[\ell_c(\bpi,\balpha,\bbeta;\allowbreak\bW,\bp)\mid \bp]$ to yield maximum likelihood estimates (MLEs) of $(\bpi,\balpha,\bbeta)$.

-\subsection{Incorporating Spatial Context}
+\subsection{Incorporating spatial context}

-A shortcoming of \eqref{compllhd}, and thus of \eqref{obsllhd}, is its failure to incorporate spatial context .
-Modeling the $W_{ik}$s via a Markov Random Field ({\em e.g.} Potts' model) is computationally impractical because the E-step expressions are intractable, computable only through time-consuming stochastic methods such as Markov Chain Monte Carlo .
+A shortcoming of \eqref{compllhd}, and thus of \eqref{obsllhd}, is its disregard of spatial context .
+Modeling the $W_{ik}$s via a Markov Random Field ({\em e.g.} Potts' model) is computationally impractical because the expectation step (E-step) expressions are intractable, computed at each iteration only through time-consuming Markov Chain Monte Carlo (MCMC) or other methods .
 Our solution is to penalize \eqref{compllhd} by adding the term

 with $v_{id}$s as the the $i$th voxel's coordinates in the 3D image volume ($v_{i3}$ is omitted for 2D slices).
-For given $k$, \eqref{penalty} has the least effect when $W_{ik} W_{jk} = 1$ for nearby voxels $i$ and $j$, and is like a regularization term in density estimation (but here the $v_{id}$s are fixed while $W_{ik}$s are unobserved).
+For given $k$, \eqref{penalty} has the least effect when $W_{ik} W_{jk} = 1$ for nearby voxels $i$ and $j$, and is like a regularization term in density estimation (but note that the $v_{id}$s are fixed here, while $W_{ik}$s are unobserved).
 The $h_{kd}^2$s in the denominator modulate the influence of \eqref{penalty}, varying by axes and with $k$ to allow for localization.
 The additional $\log h_{kd}$ terms are for computational convenience (ensuring also that \eqref{penalty} is, but for a constant term of addition, a log density).

 The terms for each axis ($d$) in \eqref{penalty} can be recast as